py-xis/Ditto/README.md

 - Firebase Firestore account.
 - A valid firestore.json service account key file downloaded from the Firebase Console.

+## Directory Structure.
+- modules : Holds all the essential modules for the app
+- tests : Holds all the unittests for the modules.
+- startScript.py : The main script to start the app.
+- README.md : Instructions to run the code.
+- firebase config json file : Configuration file required to connect to firebase.
+- requirements.txt : Dependencies for the project.

 ## ⚙️ Installation

 ## Step 1: Clone the Repository